fivetran/dbt_salesforce/README.md

   - Drill into how the members of your sales team are performing
   - Have a daily summary of sales activities
   - Access an enhanced contact list
+  - View more details about opportunity line items

 This package also generates a comprehensive data dictionary of your source and modeled Salesforce data via the [dbt docs site](https://fivetran.github.io/dbt_salesforce/)
 You can also refer to the table below for a detailed view of all models materialized by default within this package.